MauricioAndrades/tern-install/readme.md

 ####Optional: Make some backups just in case.
 > Probably a good idea to backup your files before you go and change the
 > permissions on a very critical folder.
 Either back up the actual files, or
-> backup the permisssions so you can look back and see what they were.
+> backup the permissions so you can look back and see what they were.

 ```shell